Bluespine unicornfish: Habitat

-The bluespine unicornfish are a near shore fish.
+The bluespine unicornfish are a near-shore fish.
 The juvenile tend to stay close to shore while the adults tend to live from shallow to the beginnings of the deep water staying within the upper 40 feet.

 They tend to enjoy spots with waves or strong surges.
 The bluespine unicornfish live often solitary on coral reefs or can be found in small schools of unicorn fish or as a part of larger schools with many other fish species.

 Diet

 Bluespine unicornfish are herbivores and feed on brown and red algae with coarse or leafy blades.

-Human Use & Cultural Significance
+Because it is one of a small number of species that consumes fleshy macroalgae (seaweed), it is of great importance to coral reef ecosystems.

+Invasive algae

+Bluespine unicornfish have been recorded eating invasive algae species, such as Gracilaria salicornia.
+This alga has become well established in reefs throughout the Hawaiian island of Oahu and is of concern because of its tendency to form dense, overgrown mats on and around corals that prevent nutrient acquisition.
+G. salicornia reproduces through fragmentation.
+The bluespine unicornfish feeds on G. salicornia which both helps reduce the size of the alga on reefs but also contributes to its spread as the fragments found in the fishes' feces are viable and can grow into new algal mats.

+Human use

 Bluespine unicornfish are eaten in abundance due to how common they are.
+They are caught using nets, hook and line techniques, and by nighttime spearfishing.
 They have a strong flavor and odor due to their diet.
 When skinned, the meat is white with a slight pink-red taint and a firm or moist texture.
 Bluespine unicornfish are usually eaten raw, boiled, grilled, baked or sauteed.

-The Bluespine unicornfish or the Kala was an important food source in old Hawaii.
+The kala, the Hawaiian name for Naso unicornis and two other Naso species, was an important food source in pre-colonial Hawaii.
 The tough skin of kala was sometimes stretched over a half coconut shell to make a small knee drum.
-The Hawaiians also used Kala in ceremonies between members of a tribe or between tribes.
+The Hawaiians also used kala in ceremonies between members of a tribe or between tribes.
 Today kala is still a common food source to the people of Hawaii and other Pacific Islands.

+Conservation

+A commercial kala fishing permit is required by the Hawaiian Department of Land and Natural Resources; the daily take of kala is limited to four fish per person per day.
+As of March 2024 annual catch limit for the commercial kala fishery is 15,000 pounds, with the count beginning on August 1 of each year.

+Cultural significance

+The bluespine unicornfish is frequently found on postage stamps, as company logos, school mascots, and as a motif in indigenous artwork.